 Wildfire home hazard assessment

-If you're in the District’s Wildfire Hazard Development Permit Area (DPA), specially trained staff from DNVFRS will visit your home to perform a FireSmart home assessment.
-While walking around your home with you, they will point out any areas where you can reduce the risks of a fire jumping from the forest to your home, and provide you with a set of simple actions you can take to help protect your family and your property.
+If you're in the District’s Wildfire Hazard Development Permit Area (DPA), professionally trained Wildfire Mitigation Specialists from DNVFRS will visit your home to perform an in-depth FireSmart home assessment.
+While walking around your home with you, they will point out any areas where you can reduce the risks of a fire jumping from the forest to your home.

 Protecting your home from wildfires